 Kindergarten visits are scheduled during Future Tiger Week, usually held in February.
 Students visit in small groups (no larger than 10 students).
 We schedule our applicants for either morning or afternoon visits; parents are required to attend as well.
 Students will spend about an hour with our admission team while parents meet with school administration to learn more about our school.

 Lower Division student visits for grades one through five are a half day (morning through lunch).
 Students visit in the grade in which they are currently enrolled and are paired with a student host.
 Lunch is provided.
 Students arrive at 8 a.m. to meet the teaching team and their host.
 The goal of the Lower Division visit is for the student to get a feel for our school environment and for the school to observe the student in our school setting.
 Contact the Office of Admission to learn more and schedule your student visit.

 Upper Division student visits for grades six through 12 are a full day and take place on Mondays and Wednesdays or by appointment.
 Students visit in the grade in which they are currently enrolled, with the exception of fifth graders who spend time in both fifth and sixth grades, and eighth graders who spend time in both eighth and ninth grades.
-High school visitors (grades 9-12) will also participate in an interview with the admission team.
-This can take place during the school visit or it can be scheduled separately.
 The goal of the Upper Division visit is for the student to get a feel for our unique community, culture, and learning environment, and for our school to observe the student in our setting.
 Contact the Office of Admission to learn more and schedule your student visit.